bigrobsf/websocket-chat/README.md

 };
 ```

 And we’re done!
 At least for now.
 Spend a few minutes test driving your work.

-Open the **index.html** file in two different browser windows or even two different browsers and send messages between them.
+Start your server at the command line by typing `nodemon server.js` from within your project directory.
+Next, open the **index.html** file in two different browser windows or even two different browsers and send messages between them.

 What happens when you send a message?
 Do you *really* want the message to be sent back to yourself?